MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 The term Shortcuts and the app Shortcuts are heavily overloaded and confusing, so it helps to be clear what is meant and what is possible.

-### Siri Predictions expose common actions through
+### Siri Predictions expose common actions in Search

-When users perform actions in your app, you can expose Siri Shortcuts which iOS will use for predictions and allow users to trigger further actions at a later point, using either `NSUserActivity` in your app or a custom `INIntent` in a separate extension to your app.
+When users perform actions in your app, you can expose Siri Shortcuts that iOS will use for predictions, allowing users to trigger the same actions at a later point, using either `NSUserActivity` to open your app, or a custom `INIntent` in a separate extension to your app.

 ### Voice Shortcuts allow users to trigger your actions with a custom phrase

-Your app can offer a "suggested invocation phrase" so that when the user wants to create a new Siri voice-trigger or your action there is a relevant phrase to prompt the user.
+Your app can offer a "suggested invocation phrase" so that if the user wants to create a new Siri voice-trigger for your action there is a relevant phrase to prompt the user.
 You can show the standard UI to add the shortcut and record their phrase.

 ### Intent Extensions perform your actions in the background